arslangoursi/school-management/README.md

 Remixer has a bunch of features and i dont want to ship all the code as base for every user so i am slowly making those features npm packages so that you can use them in your project.
 I will update this readme as i make more packages.

-## Packages

-- [Suspense After Initial Render](https://www.npmjs.com/package/suspense-after-initial-render) - This package is used to delay the suspense of a component until after the initial render.
-This is useful for components that are not critical to the initial render of the page.

 ## Table of Contents

 -[Usage](#usage)